Gene Filipski: Early life and college

 Eugene C. Filipski was born on June 14, 1931, in Webster, Massachusetts.
 He attended Grant Union High School in Sacramento, California.

 He first played college football at the United States Military Academy from 1949 to 1950 and lettered in 1950.
 He transferring to Villanova University for the 1952 to 1953 seasons, and was a letterman both years.
 He was a first-team All-American in 1952, and was the MVP of the Senior Bowl Game in 1954.

 Filipski served in the United States Marine Corps.

 Professional career

-He was drafted by the Cleveland Browns in the seventh round of the 1953 NFL draft and signed with the Browns on January 7, 1954.
+He was drafted 83rd overall by the Cleveland Browns in the seventh round of the 1953 NFL draft and signed with the Browns on January 7, 1954.
 He was traded to the New York Giants just prior to the start of the 1956 season.
 In the 1956 NFL Championship Game, Filipski returned the opening kickoff 54 yards, setting the tone for the Giants convincing 47–7 victory over the Chicago Bears.